 - Prior belief they had a real calendar conflict: 0.33

 - How likely is it they’d decline if they had a conflict?
 Very likely.
 But not 100%.
-You’ve known them to ditch events when better opportunities came up.
+I’ve known them to ditch events when better opportunities came up.
 Dinner at my house is a middling event, and they’ve probably cooled on me, so there’s only a 4% chance they’d cancel preexisting plans for it.

 So, in the 33% of universes (gray bar) where they have a conflict, 96% of the universes would look like the one I’m in now (blue bar).
 Which makes for a universe-share of 0.33 x 0.96 = 0.32.